 1. Backup Both Your Live and Staging Sites

-The first thing that you’ll want to do is complete backups of both your live and staging sites before pushing your cloned site to the live environment.
+The first thing that you’ll want to do is complete backups of both your live and staging sites – preferably with a plugin – before pushing your cloned site to the live environment.
 This is an important step that ensures you can recover one or both of them should an error occur.
 Caution: If you have a large site, it might make things easier on you to purchase the Pro version of WP Staging.
 If you’re feeling like a WordPress superhero, and want to proceed, let’s press on.

 2. Copy Your Files